Coppice Primary

 Our School Values

-We are very excited to be starting work on our new values system when we come back in school in January.
 Each week we have a new value – 12 in total.
-Our first value will be Respect.
 The children will have an assembly Monday morning about how to show and give respect to others both in school and at home!
 We will be expecting this to be demonstrated to all members of our Coppice community, it is important that even when we move onto a new value, the old one isn’t lost.

 Our new core values will now form the basis of our ambassador passports (these have now been renamed – core value passports and the children can achieve their bronze, silver and gold awards throughout the year for each core value.
 We will of course keep you informed about how your child is getting on with this throughout the year.